2013–14 Illinois Fighting Illini women's basketball team

 The 2013–14 Illinois Fighting Illini women's basketball team represented the University of Illinois at Urbana–Champaign during the 2013–14 NCAA Division I women's basketball season.
-The Fighting Illini, led by 2nd year head coach Matt Bollant, play their home games at the State Farm Center and were members of the Big Ten Conference.
+The Fighting Illini, led by 2nd year head coach Matt Bollant, played their home games at the State Farm Center and were members of the Big Ten Conference.
 They finished with a record of 9–21 overall, 2–14 in Big Ten play for a last place finish.
 They lost in the first round of the 2014 Big Ten Conference women's basketball tournament to Iowa.